-The Economics Department supports students who desire to broaden their range of educational experience beyond the traditional classroom.
-To this end, ECON386 allows students to obtain credit for employment or internships related to their studies in economics.
+The Department of Economics supports students who want expand their academic experience beyond the traditional classroom.
+ECON386 allows students to obtain credit for internships related to their studies in economics.

-Students are responsible for seeking and securing their own internships.
-While the Economics Department will post internship opportunities forwarded by potential sponsors, the department does not actively match students with internships.
-Internship announcements that are submitted to our department are posted for students on the ECON Opportunities Newsfeed.
-In addition, internship opportunities can be found using Handshake, the University Career Center's online career management platform.
-Students are also encouraged to search for internships using their own resources.
+Students are responsible for seeking and securing their own internships; the ECON department does not actively match students with internships.
+Internship opportunities forwarded by potential sponsors are posted on the ECON Opportunities Newsfeed.
+Internship opportunities can also be found using Handshake, the University Career Center's online career management platform or by utilizing a student’s own resources.

 If approved, students will register for three (3) credits of ECON386.
 For students on the Bachelor of Arts track, these credits may count towards their Experiential Learning requirement.
-For students on the Bachelor of Science track, these credits will count as elective credits (towards the minimum number of credits needed for an undergraduate degree).
+For students on the Bachelor of Science track, these credits will count as elective credits.
 ECON386 does NOT count as an ECON 300-level course of choice.
 Grades for ECON386 are Satisfactory or Fail (S/F).
 Per university policy, Satisfactory (S) grades are not included in GPA; however, a Failing (F) grade will be.
 ECON386 may not be repeated.

 Student Eligibility Requirements